swiss-seismological-service/scrtdd/README.md

 ## 8. Scolv Locator plugin

-A (re)locator plugin is also available in the code, which makes `scrtdd` available via `scolv`.
+A (re)locator plugin is also available in the code, which makes rtDD available via `scolv`.
 To enable this plugin just add `rtddloc` to the list of plugins in the global configuration.

 ![Locator plugin](/data/img/locator-plugin.png?raw=true "Locator plugin")

-Please note that this plugin is not strictly required since `scrtdd` would relocated any manual origins anyway (if configured to do so) and the relocated origin will appear on `scolv` as soon as ready.
+Please note that this plugin is not strictly required since rtDD would relocated any manual origins anyway (if configured to do so) and the relocated origin will appear on `scolv` as soon as ready.

-Also `scolv` doesn't allow to create new picks when performing a relocation, so `scrtdd` plugin disable the cross-correlation on theoretical picks since those picks will not be reported on `scolv`.
+Also `scolv` doesn't allow to create new picks when performing a relocation, so rtDD plugin disable the cross-correlation on theoretical picks since those picks will not be reported on `scolv`.